raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 MESS:00:00:07.146055:0:[    0.000000] Booting Linux on physical CPU 0x0000000000 [0x410fd083]
 ```

-In linux the SSD appears as `/dev/nvme0` and the "namespace" as /dev/nvme0n1.
+In Linux the SSD appears as `/dev/nvme0` and the "namespace" as /dev/nvme0n1.
 There will be two partitions `/dev/nvme0n1p1` (FAT) and `/dev/nvme0n1p2` (EXT4).
 Use `lsblk` to check the partition assignments:

 ```